 Service during the War

 In June 1756, at the beginning of the war, the regiment was stationed in Slovakia and counted 780 men and 797 horses.
 On August 7, the regiment arrived at the camp at Hradisch (present-day Uherské Hradiště/CZ) and then proceeded, along with Cordova Cuirassiers, to Budin where it arrived on September 19.
 On October 1, the regiment took part in the Battle of Lobositz where it fought in Hedwiger's Brigade which formed part of the Division of FML Emanuel Count Kolowrat on the left wing.
-During this battle, along with the Anspach and Cordova cuirassiers and the Erzherzog Josef dragoons, who had came from the right wing, the regiment distinguished itself by charging the Prussian cavalry, throwing them into disorder and forcing them to retire.
-Colonel August Marquis Voghera led the regiment assisted by Lieutenant-Colonel Baron Münchhausen and Major Schimonsky.
+During this battle, along with the Anspach Cuirassiers, Cordova Cuirassiers and Erzherzog Joseph Dragoons, who had came from the right wing, the regiment distinguished itself by charging the Prussian cavalry, throwing them into disorder and forcing them to retire.
+Colonel August Marquis Voghera led the regiment assisted by Lieutenant-Colonel Baron Münichhausen and Major Schimonsky.
 In this battle, the regiment lost 5 men killed, 19 wounded and 23 missing, as well as 37 horses killed.
 After the battle, the regiment went to Rakonitz (present-day Rakovník/CZ) and its neighbourhood.

 At the beginning of January 1759, the regiment once more joined the Reichsarmee at Erfurt.
 On Sunday April 1, along with Prinz Savoyen Dragoons, the regiment was surprised while attending devine service near Meiningen by a Hessian detachment.
 The cuirassiers of the regiment managed to jump on their horses and drove the enemies back.
 By mid-August, during the Austro-Imperial campaign in Saxony, the regiment was attached to Zweibrücken's Corps.
 On September 21, it was present at the Combat of Korbitz where it was deployed in Kleefeld's Division.
 During this action, Colonel Baron Münchhausen, Major Baron Seenus and de Werde, the Rittmeister (commander) of the carabiniers, distinguished themselves.
 However, the regiment lost 8 men and 10 horses killed; 27 men (among which Lieutenant-Colonels Schweiger and Kreutzberg) and 28 horses wounded; 46 men (among which Rittmeister Fischer and Lieutenant Dillen) and 55 horses missing.
 Nevertheless, on November 20, the regiment took part in the Battle of Maxen where it was deployed in the first cavalry column of Sincère's Corps under the command of Lieutenant-General Count Schallenberg.
 Four of its squadrons were in the brigade of Major-General Bettoni while another of its squadrons was assigned to the brigade of Major-General Brentano and its company of carabiniers was converged with other similar units in a brigade under Major-General Löwenstein.
 The regiment, now part of the corps of G.d.C Andreas Count Hadik, spent the winter near Reinhardsgrimma.